sancane/precis/README.md

 [![Docs](https://docs.rs/precis-tools/badge.svg)](https://docs.rs/precis-tools)

-This crate contains all the tools and parsers to generate PRECIS tables from the Unicode Character Database [UCD](https://unicode.org).
+This crate contains all the tools and parsers to generate PRECIS tables from the Unicode Character Database [`UCD`](https://unicode.org).
 This crate is only used to generate code required by [precis-core](https://docs.rs/precis-core) and [precis-profiles](https://docs.rs/precis-profiles) crates.
-It contains the main dependencies in order to downloada UCD files, parse them and generate Rust code.
+It contains the main dependencies in order to download `UCD` files, parse them and generate Rust code.

 ## [precis-core](precis-core/README.md)